ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 - the conditions that trigger each transition (i.e., arc) between nodes, and
 - the actions to be executed whenever a given transition is taken.

+For this, we again have to link to *manager* scripts within the ``Paddock`` node of the simulation tree by calling them in the ``RotationManager``.
 The overall setup of transition conditions and transition actions is quite trivial, as it is identical to the procedures presented in the previous tutorial section on basic crop rotations.
 Please complete the conditions and action fields in the ``RotationManager``, so that all *"Enter"* *arcs* have the condition *"CanSow"* and the action *"SowCrop()"*.
 Instead, all *"Exit"* *arcs* should have the condition *"CanHarvest"* and the action *"HarvestCrop()"*.
+Please make sure to always reference the *manager* scripts of the intended crop.
 For example, the completed box of “Conditions” and “Actions” for wheat (i.e., the two arcs *"Enter WH"* and *"Exit WH"*) should look like the following:

 .. figure:: _static/APSIMscreenshot_TransitionActionConditions_EnterWH.png